Wanyudo/popupchecker/README.md

 # popupchecker

-This tool makes screenshot of pages.
+This tool makes screenshots of pages.

 # Usage
 To use in Windows: change os chromedriver variable in settings to "" and ensure that chromedriver.exe in the project's folder.